Lexxicon/ImmersionBot/readme.md

 ### Commands
 #
 - help
+    - Where
+        - Anywhere
+    - Who
+        - Anyone
     - Basically lists this, but only shows command variants the user has access to
+- init
     - Where
         - Anywhere
     - Who
         - Anyone
-- init
+            - Does nothing if a server is already initalized
     - Checks that the bot has the needed permissions and reports any missing permissions
     - Creates the needed Roles if they don't exist and reports created roles
 - rename